vjosset/reasonlpp/README.md

 # Reason Launchpad Pro Firmware

-This project is a fork of Dave Hoder's open-source Launchpad Pro firmware (https://github.com/dvhdr/launchpad-pro), with custom instructions to play nice with Reason.
+This project is a fork of Dave Hodder's open-source Launchpad Pro firmware (https://github.com/dvhdr/launchpad-pro), with custom instructions to play nice with Reason.

 In its current state, this firmware has support for the Reason Combinator.